python-control/python-control/doc/plotting.rst

 * If a plotting function is called and the shape for the array of subplots does not match the currently displayed plot, a new figure is created.
-  Note that only the shape is checked, so if two different types of plotting commands that generate the same shape of suplots are called sequentially, the :func:`matplotlib.pyplot.figure` command should be used to explicitly create a new figure.
+  Note that only the shape is checked, so if two different types of plotting commands that generate the same shape of subplots are called sequentially, the :func:`matplotlib.pyplot.figure` command should be used to explicitly create a new figure.